 Nuts add a lovely crunch to this soft banana ice cream, so I do prefer to add toppings with varying texture.
 Walnuts are my go-to, but macadamia nuts, pecans, almonds, or cashews would all be delicious!

 For additional flavor, roast the nuts in a dry pan on medium heat until they are fragrant and golden brown in color.
 Roasted nuts taste so much more intense than non-roasted!

 For more crunch, add some flaked coconut, chocolate chips, dried fruit, or flax seeds on top.
 These are all super healthy toppings that will not compromise the health benefits of this dessert.

 - 2 small frozen bananas peeled and cut into coins

 - ½ scoop vanilla protein powder

 - Once bananas are frozen, defrost 3-4 minutes before adding to a food processor.

-- Add protein powder and pulse until smooth.
+- Process by pulsing until it forms a rice-like texture.
+Add milk and process until smooth.
+Add protein powder and pulse until smooth.